nobel7761/National-Ideal-College/README.md

+## Give Permission to Collaborate On Existing Repo:

+- go to the repo
+- settings
+- collaborators
+- add people
+- provide username or full name or email
+- select the user from the suggestion
+- Add "user" to this repository

+## After Receive Permission Steps I have to merge all branches:

-step 1. collaborate
+- collaborate
-2. accept invitation
+- accept invitation
-3.git branch branchName
+- git branch branchName
-4.git checkout brachName
+- git checkout brachName
-5.make change to your code
+- make change to your code
-6.git add .7.git commit -m "as you need "
+- git add .7.git commit -m "as you need "
-8.git push --set-upstream origin branchName
+- git push --set-upstream origin branchName
-9.git merge branchName
+- git merge branchName
-10.git pull
+- git pull
-11.git push
+- git push